dotBANNED/deletegoogle/README.md

 # Deleting Google (out of your life)
 It can be done!
 Here is a video to help you out https://www.youtube.com/watch?v=WoAhf_qwLDM

-### Google Search/Zoeken Alternatieven
+### Google Search Enging
-DuckDuckGo – An internet search engine whose goal is to protect users’ privacy and avoiding personalized search results (tracking).
+- [DuckDuckGo](https://duckduckgo.com) - An internet search engine whose goal is to protect users’ privacy and avoiding personalized search results (tracking).
-Startpage – a search engine extension that allows users to browse while not being tracked.
+- [Startpage](https://www.startpage.com/) - A search engine extension that allows users to browse while not being tracked.

 ### Google Chrome Alternatives
+- [Brave](https://Brave.com) - Is an open-source web browser whose goal is to protect the privacy of their users by blocking trackers or preferring pages in HTTPS.
+- [Firefox](https://www.mozilla.org/nl/firefox/new/) - Is a free and open-source web browser, it was developed by Mozilla Foundation and help from thousands of volunteers!

+### Google Chrome Alternatives
+- [Brave](https://Brave.com) - Is an open-source web browser whose goal is to protect the privacy of their users by blocking trackers or preferring pages in HTTPS.
+- [Firefox](https://www.mozilla.org/nl/firefox/new/) - Is a free and open-source web browser, it was developed by Mozilla Foundation and help from thousands of volunteers!

+### Google Chrome Alternatives
+- [Brave](https://Brave.com) - Is an open-source web browser whose goal is to protect the privacy of their users by blocking trackers or preferring pages in HTTPS.
+- [Firefox](https://www.mozilla.org/nl/firefox/new/) - Is a free and open-source web browser, it was developed by Mozilla Foundation and help from thousands of volunteers!

+### Google Chrome Alternatives
-Brave – Is an open-source web browser whose goal is to protect the privacy of their users by blocking trackers or preferring pages in HTTPS.
+- [Brave](https://Brave.com) - Is an open-source web browser whose goal is to protect the privacy of their users by blocking trackers or preferring pages in HTTPS.
-Firefox – Is a free and open-source web browser, it was developed by Mozilla Foundation and help from thousands of volunteers!
+- [Firefox](https://www.mozilla.org/nl/firefox/new/) - Is a free and open-source web browser, it was developed by Mozilla Foundation and help from thousands of volunteers!

 ### Gmail + Calendar + Contacts Alternatives
 ProtonMail – based in Switzerland; free accounts up to 500 MB